CharlesXstorm/Nike3D/README.md

 This project was created to learn more about React-Three-Fiber (a react renderer for threejs) and the OpenAI-API.

 ##DEMO
-You can checkout the demo here: https://nikeit.netlify.app
+#You can checkout the demo here:
+https://nikeit.netlify.app

 ##FEATURES
-_Browse through products.
+#Browse through products.
--Create different variants of product by creating generative textures using the prompt input provided.
+#Create different variants of product by creating generative textures using the prompt input provided.
--Add products to cart.
+#Add products to cart.
--Favourite products.
+#Favourite products.